 This is not just for Rwanda nor is it our way to fix the Rwandan judiciary.
 The ICTR does not exist to please the Rwanda community.
 If the issue had been about strengthening the Rwandan judiciary then the trials should have happened in Rwanda.
 There could have been assistance through foreign staff and training.
 There would have been an application of Rwandan law.
 In this instance there was a need for an international response.

 This judicial attitude impacts on on-the-ground performance.
-A recent study by Bayliss describes how post-conflict justice actors employed by international criminal tribunals exhibit common professional norms and skills, a strong sense of collective purpose in developing the core norms of international criminal justice and creating a globalized international criminal law system, and a defined end-point for their work which international trial judgments as opposed to domestic accountability.
+A recent study by Bayliss describes how post-conflict justice actors employed by international criminal tribunals exhibit common professional norms and skills, a strong sense of collective purpose in developing the core norms of international criminal justice and creating a globalized international criminal law system, and a defined end-point for their work in the form of international trial judgments as opposed to domestic accountability.
 Crucially, these actors tend to conceive of their relevant community as being a transnational one stretching across all international tribunals, and not necessarily the state concerned.
 International post-conflict justice actors are relatively isolated from domestic justice institutions unless they are involved in outreach.
 UN figures admit that unless actors working on international criminal law on the ground are given an explicit mandate to foster local justice capacity, “many will automatically gravitate to an approach which focuses on the efficient disposing of cases.”
 For example, because the ICTY was judged by largely internal goals in its first decade, the actors within it had little incentive to invest time or energy in domestic prosecutions since they would have no “payoff” as the established criteria of success “firmly prioritised international prosecution.”
 Capacity-building of any sort “was never considered one of the Tribunal’s goals.
 The [judges] had ‘a job to do and they were doing it well, and by doing that they were making a substantive contribution.’”

 The contemporaneous hybrid tribunals in Sierra Leone, East Timor and Kosovo were similarly criticized for their failure to contribute to the development of the rule of law domestically.
 The Special Court for Sierra Leone (‘SCSL’), for example, was described as “an international tribunal largely concerned with talking directly to the international community, breaking new ground with its case-law.”
 This is merely symptomatic of a wider marginalisation by international justice policy-makers of purposes not immediately related to ending impunity.
 Any intention to integrate international criminal trials with holistic rule of law reform has historically remained at the margins of policy-making when formulating and operating internationalized judicial responses to gross human rights violations.
 Those who negotiated and operated the Nuremberg and Tokyo trials, the ad hoc tribunals in their first decade and the various hybrid courts have proven more concerned with clearing defined case-loads, developing international law and creating a global culture of accountability or non-impunity as a goal in itself than fostering the domestic capacity to prosecute atrocity crimes.
 Indeed, many actors in international criminal justice are at best agnostic as to whether international criminal law has a beneficial impact on the national justice system: